rockon1985/kubernetes-samples/README.md

 ### ConfigMaps
 ConfigMaps are used to store configuration params and data needed in the pods.
 They allow you to decouple configuration artifacts from image content to keep containerized applications portable.

-You can find the examples in ``kubernetes-advanced/configmaps` folder`
+You can find the examples in ``kubernetes-advanced/configmaps` folder

 ### Jobs

+Cron jobs are useful for creating periodic and recurring tasks, like running backups or sending emails.

+## Kubernetes Examples

+This section covers various examples to dockerise your applications using various components.
+You can find the kubernetes yaml files in the `kubernetes-examples` folder.